lpvlnc/badger/README.md

 ## 📦 How to Run

-Download .exe:
-A .exe build is available to download.
+Download the .exe release, run and play! or
 Build locally:
-1. Make sure you have Java 8 or higher installed.
+ 1. Make sure you have Java 8 or higher installed
-2. Clone this repository:
+ 2. Clone this repository
-3. Use any IDE that can run the project (It was developed using Intellij)
+ 3. Use any IDE that can run the project (It was developed using IntelliJ)

-If you have any trouble running the project get in touch with me through my linkedin page (on profile)
+If you have any trouble running the project get in touch with me through my LinkedIn page (on profile)

 ---